jerryjappinen/Servant/sites/servant/about/home.md

 <div class="intro">

-	<p class="close-top">Convert regular text or HTML files into web sites.
+	<p class="close-top">Convert regular text documents to web pages.
 On the fly.
-Servant runs on PHP, the most popular language used by web hosting services today.
-It's very easy to install, and can power multiple sites within one installation.</p>
+On PHP, the most popular language used by web hosting services today.
+It's very easy to install, and can power multiple sites in a single installation.</p>

-	<p>Even though Servant is very simple, it caters to the needs of quite advanced users as well.
-Templates and pages can be scripted with PHP, sites can include custom stylesheets and scripts, and even custom backend functionality can be added.</p>
+	<p>Servant is very simple, and is crafted for those of use who seek robust and understandable environments.
+Still, it manages to <a href="/features">pack quite a few features </a>.
+Try it out, it's open-source!</p>

 	<p><a href="https://bitbucket.org/Eiskis/servant/get/default.zip" class="button">Download Servant</a> <a href="https://bitbucket.org/Eiskis/servant" target="_blank" class="button green">Source at Bitbucket</a></p>